 Ruth F. Cox - Regional Administrator, Pacific Rim Region

-Cox is a seasoned high-technology marketing executive whose business career was marked by her ability to introduce new technologies and build high-growth businesses.
+Ms. Cox is a seasoned high technology marketing executive whose business career was marked by her ability to successfully introduce new technologies and build high growth businesses.
 As a pioneer in the convergence of computing and communications, she helped to revolutionize the way services were delivered over public networks, laying the foundation for the emergence of the Internet as the primary mode of communication in the new millennium.

 Ms.Cox lived in Europe for five years and traveled extensively throughout the world, opening new markets, building distribution channels and managing sales and marketing operations.
 At Hewlett Packard and Tandem Computers, she launched two of the industry’s most successful International telecommunications marketing campaigns, doubling revenues and number of new customers year over year, building a base for sustained long-term growth.

 As the vice president of strategy for the Dutch telecommunications company, KPN, Ms. Cox helped reengineer the company’s network and information technology systems to prepare KPN for a competitive market, managing programs valued at more than $160 million.

 Ms. Cox subsequently worked on several progressive political campaigns, helping elect officials committed to building a clean energy economy.
 She served the Obama campaign in six states and worked for the Obama – Biden Presidential Transition Team’s Office of Public Liaison and Intergovernmental Affairs.